marclevetin/psychic-game/README.md

 ## rules and requirements
 1. The app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:

-2. Guess what letter I'm thinking of
+2. Guess what letter I'm thinking of t

 3. Wins: (# of times the user has guessed the letter correctly)